-Table 2-1describes the VCS database agent package for SQL Server 2008.
+Table 2-1 describes the VCS database agent package for SQL Server 2012.

-Database agent package for SQL Server 2008 Table 2-1
+Table 2-1 Database agent package for SQL Server 2012

-Tuble 2 1 Buttabase agent puchage for SQL Scriver 2000 Agent Description Agent for SQL Server 2008 Database Engine The agent provides high availability for SQL Server 2008 Database Engine.
-This agent also monitors the Full-Text Search service, an optional component that is integrated with the Database Engine.
-If the SQL Server 2008 Database Engine service is not running, the agent returns a failure status and declares the state as offline.
-Depending on the detail monitoring configuration, the agent checks the health of critical SQL databases or executes a monitoring script.
-If the detail monitoring is successful, the agent declares the service group as online.
-Agent for SQL Server 2008 FILESTREAM The agent provides high availability for the SQL Server 2008 FILESTREAM feature.
+Agent Description Agent for SQL Server 2012 Database Engine The agent provides high availability for SQL Server Database Engine.
+If the SQL Server Database Engine service is not running, the agent returns a failure status and declares the state as offline.
+Agent for SQL Server FILESTREAM The agent provides high availability for the SQL Server FILESTREAM feature.
 The agent monitors the Windows FILESTREAM configuration settings for the SQL Server instance.
-GenericService Agent for SQL Server 2008 Agent and Analysis service VCS employs the GenericService agent to provide high availability for the SQL Server 2008 Agent service and the Analysis service.
-The VCS GenericService agent monitors the SQL Server 2008 Agent and Analysis service.
+GenericService Agent for SQL Server Agent and Analysis service VCS employs the GenericService agent to provide high availability for the SQL Server Agent service and the Analysis service.
+The VCS GenericService agent monitors the SQL Server Agent and Analysis service.
 If the services are not running, the agent declares the services as offline.
-Agent for SQL Server 2008 MSDTC The VCS database agent for MSDTC provides high availability for the Microsoft Distributed Transaction Coordinator (MSDTC) service used in distributed transactions.
+Agent for SQL Server MSDTC The VCS database agent for MSDTC provides high availability for the Microsoft Distributed Transaction Coordinator (MSDTC) service used in distributed transactions.
 The MSDTC agent monitors the MSDTC service to detect failure.
 The agent detects an MSDTC failure if the MSDTC service is not running.

-About the agent for SQL Server 2008 Database Engine
+About the agent for SQL Server 2012 Database Engine

-This SQL Server 2008 agent monitors the SQL Server Database Engine service and all the optional components that are integrated with the Database Engine service.
-The agent brings the SQL Server 2008 service online, monitors the status, and takes it offline.
+The VCS agent for SQL Server 2012 monitors the SQL Server Database Engine service.
+The agent brings the SQL Server 2012 service online, monitors the status, and takes it offline.

 Online Brings the SQL Server service online.
 Offline Takes the SQL Server service offline.

-Queries the Service Control Manager (SCM) for the status of SQL Server Monitor services.
+Monitor Queries the Service Control Manager (SCM) for the status of SQL

+Server services.
 Also, if detail monitoring is configured, the agent performs a database health check depending on the configuration.

-See "Database monitoring options" on page 52.
-Clean Cleans up after a resource fails to come online, fails to go offline, or fails to detect as ONLINE when resource is in an ONLINE state.
+See "Detail monitoring options" on page 40.

+Clean Forcibly stops the SQL Server service.

+Note: If you start the SQL Server services from outside VCS, then the SQL resource will go in an UNKNOWN state because the VCS agent monitors the computer context of the services.
+If the SQL Server service is not started in the virtual server context the resource goes in an UNKNOWN state.
+You must ensure that you start all the SQL Server-related services from within VCS.

-Resource type definition for SQL Server 2008 agent
+Resource type definition for VCS agent for SQL Server

-The agent for SQL Server 2008 and SQL Server 2008 R2 is configured as a resource of type SQLServer2008.
+The agent for SQL Server is configured as a resource of type SQLServer.

 '''

-type SQLServer2008 (
+type SOLServer (

-static int IMF{} = { Mode=3, MonitorFreq=5, RegisterRetryLimit=3 }
+static int IMF{} = { Mode=3, MonitorFreq=5,

+RegisterRetryLimit=3 }

 static i18nstr IMFRegList[] = { Instance }

+static keylist LogDbg = { DBG_1 }

+static int AgentReplyTimeout = 999999999

-static i18nstr ArgList[] = { Instance, "LanmanResName:VirtualName",
+static i18nstr ArgList[] = { Instance,

-SQLOnlineTimeout, SQLOfflineTimeout, DetailMonitorInterval,
+"LanmanResName: VirtualName", SQLOnlineTimeout,

-SQLDetailMonitorTimeout, Username, Domain, Password, DBList, SQLFile,
+SQLOfflineTimeout, Username, Domain, Password,

+"IPResName: Address", DBist, SQLFile, FaultOnDMFailure,

-FaultOnDMFailure, "LanmanResName:IPResName", SQLClusterAccount }
+SQLDetailMonitorTimeout, SQLClusterAccount }

 str Instance

 str LanmanResName

+str IPResName

-int SOLOnlineTimeout = 90
+int SQLOnlineTimeout = 90

 int SQLOfflineTimeout = 90

-int DetailMonitorInterval

-int SOLDetailMonitorTimeout = 30

 i18nstr Username

 i18nstr Domain

 str Password

 i18nstr DBList[]

-i18nstr SOLFile
+i18nstr SQLFile

 boolean FaultOnDMFailure = 1

 str SOLClusterAccount

+int SQLDetailMonitorTimeout = 30

+)

 '''

-Attribute definitions for a SQL Server 2008 agent
+Attribute definitions for VCS agent for SQL Server

-Review the following information to familiarize yourself with the agent attributes for a SQLServer2008 resource type.
+Review the following information to familiarize yourself with the agent attributes for a SQLServer resource type.

-Table 2-2 describes the required attributes associated with the VCS agent for SQL Server 2008 Database Engine.
+Table 2-2 describes the required attributes associated with the VCS agent for SQL Server Database Engine.

-Table 2-2 SQL Server 2008 agent required attributes
+SQL Server 2012 agent required attributes Table 2-2

 Required Attributes Definition

 Instance Name of SQL Server instance to monitor.
 If the attribute is blank, the agent monitors the default instance.

 Type and dimension: string-scalar

-LanmanResName The Lanman resource name on which the SQLServer2008 resource depends.
+LanmanResName The Lanman resource name on which the SQLServer resource depends.

 Type and dimension: string-scalar

 SQLOnlineTimeout Number of seconds that can elapse before online entry point aborts.

 Default = 90

 Type and dimension: integer-scalar

 SQLOfflineTimeout Number of seconds that can elapse before offline entry point aborts.

 Default = 90

 Type and dimension: integer-scalar